year, select secondary students participate in a 3-day intensive photography program. Students work with a variety of industry

 professionals culminating in publication in the North Shore News.

-Last year students had the opportunity to work with Michael Love and to visit both the Brittania Mine and the Stave Lake Hydro Electric plant.
-Students researched the sites and made work that really captured the atmosphere of a specific place.
+In 2018, students had the opportunity to work with Michael Love and to visit both the Brittania Mine and the Stave Lake Hydro Electric plant.
+Students researched the sites and made work that captured the atmosphere of a specific place.